gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 The best thing to do is completely avoid distributed transactions.
 As it makes the system complex to manage.
 However, if that is not possible.

-1. Two phase (prepare & commit)
+1. Two phase (prepare & commit) - Blocking protocol as it waits for the prepare-ack for prepare phase.
-2. Three phase commit (prepare, pre-commit & commit)
+2. Three phase commit (prepare, pre-commit & commit) - Non-Blocking protocol as first phase gathers votes and only the second phase blocks with timeout.

 ![](distributed-transaction.png)